What Does an Avionics Technician Do?

 Avionics technician candidates should be computer-minded and enjoy working with their hands.
 They should also have experience using electronic testing equipment and reading wiring diagrams and schematics.
-An avionics technician needs to be a critical thinker, analytical problem solver, and an organized person to maintain equipment and service records.
+An avionics technician needs to be a critical thinker, an analytical problem solver, and an organized person to maintain equipment and service records.

 Install wires and electrical components into electrical modules and assemblies per engineering drawings and specifications.
-Perform electrical continuity checks, operational tests per engineering, and manufacturer’s instructions.
+Perform electrical continuity checks, and operational tests per engineering, and manufacturer’s instructions.

-Essential functions and responsibilities include the following
+Essential functions and responsibilities

-Fabricate, assemble, repair, modify, test, operate, and troubleshoot avionics/electrical modules, components, and wire harnesses
+- Fabricate, assemble, repair, modify, test, operate, and troubleshoot avionics/electrical modules, components, and wire harnesses

-Mark wires, assemble lays-up, terminate (crimp and solder) to engineering schematic specifications
+- Mark wires, assemble lays-up, terminate (crimp and solder) to engineering schematic specifications

-Install wires and electrical components into electrical modules and assemblies per engineering drawings and specifications
+- Install wires and electrical components into electrical modules and assemblies per engineering drawings and specifications

-Perform electrical continuity checks, operational tests, and acceptance test procedures per engineering and manufacturer’s instructions on harnesses and wired components
+- Perform electrical continuity checks, operational tests, and acceptance test procedures per engineering and manufacturer’s instructions on harnesses and wired components

-Troubleshoot, repair, and modify electrical components and assemblies per manufacturer’s instructions, engineering schematics and accepted industry practices
+- Troubleshoot, repair, and modify electrical components and assemblies per manufacturer’s instructions, engineering schematics, and accepted industry practices

-Record work progress, certifications, completion and testing on various production documents per company standards and established procedures
+- Record work progress, certifications, completion, and testing on various production documents per company standards and established procedures

-Maintain shop and work area cleanliness
+- Maintain shop and work area cleanliness

-Other duties as assigned
+- Other duties as assigned

 Education and experience

-High school diploma or general education degree (GED) and one to two years related Electronics/Avionics experience and/or training; or equivalent combination of education and experience
+- High school diploma or general education degree (GED) and one to two years related Electronics/Avionics experience and/or training; or equivalent combination of education and experience

-Ability to read wiring diagrams
+- Ability to read wiring diagrams

 Certificates, licenses, registrations

-FCC License preferred
+- FCC License preferred

-FAA repairman certificate preferred
+- FAA repairman certificate preferred

 As Avionics Technician, you will troubleshoot, repair, inspect, modify, and service aircraft avionics, electrical and electronic equipment.
 You will assist with mechanical and electrical removals and installations.
 Assist with maintenance at off-site locations and operate ground support equipment.

-+2 years of avionics work experience
+- +2 years of avionics work experience

-Have received training from an avionics/electrical Aircraft Technical School
+- Have received training from an avionics/electrical Aircraft Technical School

-Experience on corporate jets (preferred)
+- Experience on corporate jets (preferred)

-Experience on Bombardier aircraft (preferred)
+- Experience on Bombardier aircraft (preferred)

-Must have a basic set of hand tools with the ability to demonstrate Inventory and control of tools
+- Must have a basic set of hand tools with the ability to demonstrate Inventory and control of tools

-Have an A Certification, P Certification, or A&P Certificate (preferred)
+- Have an A Certification, P Certification, or A&P Certificate (preferred)

-Have GROL (General Radiotelephone Operator License) or AET (Aircraft Electronics Technician) Certificate (preferred)
+- Have GROL (General Radiotelephone Operator License) or AET (Aircraft Electronics Technician) Certificate (preferred)

-Ability to effectively communicate in both written and verbal form on individual and/or aircraft status
+- Ability to effectively communicate in both written and verbal form on individual and/or aircraft status

-Ability to read and understand electrical engineering drawings
+- Ability to read and understand electrical engineering drawings

-Able and willing to travel
+- Able and willing to travel

 - Have Basic PC skills